IDAES/idaes-ext/doc/build.md

 ### x86 Windows and Linux

-We do testing with GitHub actions.
+Testing is done with GitHub actions.
 There are container images on docker hub.

 ### ARM64 Linux

-There is a python script `docker_linux_tests.py` in the idaes-ext/scripts directory.
+There is a python script `docker_linux_tests.sh` in the idaes-ext/scripts directory.
+To run tests `sh docker_linux_tests.sh {platform}`.
+To help with debugging the `test` container is left after the script completes.
+You can run the container interactively if needed.
+Once done you will need to delete the container before running another test.

 ### macOS (Apple Silicon Only)